panjf2000/gnet/README.md

 Current supported I/O events in `gnet`:

-- `OnInitComplete` is activated when the server is ready to accept new connections.
+- `EventHandler.OnInitComplete` is activated when the server is ready to accept new connections.
-- `OnOpened` is activated when a connection has opened.
+- `EventHandler.OnOpened` is activated when a connection has opened.
-- `OnClosed` is activated when a connection has closed.
+- `EventHandler.OnClosed` is activated when a connection has closed.
-- `React` is activated when the server receives new data from a connection.
+- `EventHandler.React` is activated when the server receives new data from a connection.
-- `Tick` is activated immediately after the server starts and will fire again after a specified interval.
+- `EventHandler.Tick` is activated immediately after the server starts and will fire again after a specified interval.
-- `PreWrite` is activated just before any data is written to any client socket.
+- `EventHandler.PreWrite` is activated just before any data is written to any client socket.

 ### Ticker

-The `Tick` event fires ticks at a specified interval.
+The `EventHandler.Tick` event fires ticks at a specified interval.
-The first tick fires immediately after the `Serving` events.
+The first tick fires immediately after the `Serving` events and if you intend to set up a ticker event, remember to pass a option: `gnet.WithTicker(true)` to `gnet.Serve`.

 ```go
 events.Tick = func() (delay time.Duration, action Action){